 “Wouldn’t it be nice to have a lap pool in your backyard?
-Unless you enjoy this luxury, you probably spend time driving to/from a pool, lake, or ocean, then parking, then getting changed, then fighting for lane space, then needing to shower and commute to the next place.
+Unless you enjoy this luxury, you probably spend time driving to/from a pool, lake, or ocean, parking, getting changed, fighting for lane space, and needing to shower and commute to the next place.

 Coach Martin Hill:

-“Most adults are time-starved (juggling jobs, family, etc) and to have the ability to train domestically is a real advantage for balancing life.
+“Most adults are time-starved (juggling jobs, family, etc.), and the ability to train domestically is a real advantage for balancing life.
 It cuts out the need to travel, change, fight for pool space, shower, and travel back.
 A 60-minute pool session could take up another 60 minutes of logistical time.
 It literally takes a few minutes to prepare for a Vasa session!